I am trying on my ghost suit.

 Veronica de Viggiani has had me take off the suit and stand there in my boxers and shirt and socks.
 She wants to examine the lining and the trousers, the better to pin the hem.
 This suit, she seems to think, might be made to accord with the present times with a little trimming of lines, a little alteration.

 I stand there doubtfully.
 These are my smalls, I announce in dumb-show to the room, the flimsy endoskeleton of my whole persona; look on my threadbare soul, the fading patchy fabric of my heart.
 And weep.

-On the outside of the Orsanmichele, the great cult building of Renaissance Florence, Verrocchio provided for the universitas mercatorum, or Mercanzia, a representation of St. Thomas satisfying his doubt by penetrating, layer after layer, the cloth and then the flesh of Christ.
+On the outside of the Orsanmichele, the great cult building of Renaissance Florence, Andrea del Verrocchio provided for the universitas mercatorum, or Mercanzia6, a representation of St. Thomas satisfying his doubt by penetrating, layer after layer, the cloth and then the flesh of Christ.

 But there are no layers: Christ, in pulling back his cloak, produces new material, new bronze in this case, where, clothed, no bronze would otherwise have been.
 This is not revelation, but creation.
 The question supplies, if not the shape, then certainly the fact of its own answer.

 Thomas, according to the appropriately apocryphal Acts of Thomas, was the twin of Christ, the yin to his yang, the earth to his air; the doubt to his indubitability.
 Verrocchio has made of him a complexity of furrowed cloth (and are those Indian sandals?) next to the sculptural assurance of the very material chain-clanking ghost-god.